Yasha Sapir

 Fall 2024, Reasoning and Argument I: Propositional Logic.
 [Syllabus]

 Fall 2024, Reasoning and Argument II: Probability and Decision Theory.
-Course Content.
 [Syllabus]

 Publication